-The atmospheric abundance of $N_2O$ has increased since 1750, from a pre-industrial concentration of 270 ppbv to 330 ppbv in 2017 (high agreement, robust evidence) (US National Oceanographic and Atmospheric Agency, Earth Systems Research Laboratory)

-(Figure 2.10).
-The rate of increase has also increased, from approximately 0.15 ppbv yr-1 100 years ago, to 0.85 ppbv yr-1 over the period 2001-2015 (Wells et al. 2018).
-Atmospheric N2O isotopic composition (14/15N) was relatively constant during the pre-industrial period (Prokopiou et al. 2018) and shows a decrease in the $\delta^{15}N$ as the N2O mixing ratio in the atmosphere has increased between 1940 and 2005.
+The atmospheric abundance of N_2O has increased since 1750, from a pre-industrial concentration of 270 ppbv to 330 ppbv in 2017 (high agreement, robust evidence) (US National Oceanographic and Atmospheric Agency, Earth Systems Research Laboratory) approximately 0.15 ppbv yr-1 100 years ago, to 0.85 ppbv yr-1 over the period 2001-2015 (Wells et al. 2018).
+Atmospheric N2O isotopic composition (^{14/15}N) was relatively constant during the pre-industrial period (Prokopiou et al. 2018) and shows a decrease in the $\delta^{15}N$ as the N2O mixing ratio in the atmosphere has increased between 1940 and 2005.
 This recent decrease indicates that terrestrial sources are the primary driver of increasing trends and marine sources contribute around 25% (Snider et al. 2015).
 Microbial denitrification and nitrification processes are responsible for more than 80% of total global N2O emissions, which includes natural soils, agriculture and oceans, with the remainder coming from non-biological sources such as biomass burning and fossil-fuel combustion (Fowler et al. 2015).
 The isotopic trend also indicates a shift from denitrification to nitrification as the primary source of N2O as a result of the use of synthetic nitrogen fertiliser (high evidence, high agreement) (Park et al. 2012; Toyoda et al. 2013; Snider et al. 2015; Prokopiou et al. 2018).